kaiorosa1/100-days-of-code/r1-log.md

 Finished Basic Data Structure.
 The last challenges was about Objects and some of its functions.
 I started the Basic Algorithm Scripting and I've done a couple of them.
 I also worked on the mini project and created parts of the character that I'll use for the project.

 ### R1D40

 I worked for 30 minutes on the Mini Project Canvas JS.
 It was most refactoring and add functions.
 I also worked on challenges on FCC. the past two days was all about solving these simple problems but some of them I spent hours to solve.
 I finished the Basic Algorithm Scripting section and I started Object Oriented Programming section.

+### R1D41

+I started off with Mini Project and I made the character move a bit.
+I created a function update that adds 1 to its x coordinates so it seems like it's moving.
+I've done a couple of OOP challenges.